rogeriopradoj/translations/translated/a-successful-git-branching-model.md

 A high-quality PDF version of the figure is provided here.
 Go ahead and hang it on the wall for quick reference at any time.

-Update: And for anyone who requested it: here’s the gitflow-model.src.key of the main diagram image (Apple Keynote).
+Update: And for anyone who requested it: here’s the [gitflow-model.src.key][gitflow-model.src.key] of the main diagram image (Apple Keynote).

 ![pdf][pdf]
-Git-branching-model.pdf
+[Git-branching-model.pdf][Git-branching-model.pdf]

 Feel free to add your comments!